-A grandparent or any sibling of a child residing in New Jersey may apply for an Order for visitation before the Superior Court in accordance with the Rules of Court.
+A grandparent in New Jersey may apply for an Order for visitation before the Superior Court in accordance with the Rules of Court.
 It shall be the applicant’s burden to prove that the granting of visitation is in the best interest of the child.

 In making a decision, the court shall consider: